Melting of olive oil in immiscible surroundings: experiments and theory: Results

 \subsection{Cylinder}

-We perform experiments for horizontal cylinders with initial radii \unit{25}{\milli\meter} and \unit{60}{\milli\meter} corresponding to Rayleigh numbers $\text{Ra} \approx 10^7$ and $\text{Ra} \approx 10^8$.
+We perform experiments for horizontal cylinders with initial radii \unit{25}{\milli\meter} and \unit{60}{\milli\meter} corresponding to Rayleigh numbers $\text{Ra} \approx 10^7$ and $\text{Ra} \approx 10^8$, see figure \ref{fig:theorycylinder} for the definition of the axes and other measurements.
 Figure \ref{fig:cylindermeltrates} shows the radial melt rates $U(\theta) = dr(\theta)/dt$ for the small and large cylinder, as a function of the polar angle $\theta$, where $\theta = \unit{0}{\degree}$ is at the bottom of the cylinder.
+For the analysis we restrict ourselves to the early stages of melting, when the assumption of a circular cross--section is still valid, since this is one of the key geometrical assumptions in the theoretical model.
 The theoretical model, without any fitting parameter, for the cylindrical geometry is included as a black dashed line.
 Here the temperature-dependent viscosity is included in our model.
-We, again, show the melt rate only for early stages of the melting process, as only for relatively short times the shape can be regarded as cylindrical---as assumed by the model.
-A reasonable agreement is found between our experiments and our model for both cylinders in a range of angles from $60\degree \leq \theta \leq 150\degree$.
-There are some notable differences between the model and the experimental observations, more than for the vertical wall.
+A reasonable agreement is found between our experiments and our model for both cylinders in terms of order of magnitude and shape.
+There are some notable differences between the model and the experimental observations.
 The melting process of the cylindrical shape has a maximum melt rate along the surface at an angle of $\theta \approx 60\degree$ from the bottom, whereas the theory predict a monotonic decrease with increasing $\theta$, such that the predicted maximum melt rate is at the bottom.
 For $\theta \geq \unit{160}{\degree}$ the theory and experiments do not match due to the collection of melt at the top before pinching off \citep{shi1994cascade} at the top of the cylinder and rising to the water surface.
-The small cylinder has a higher melt rate than the large cylinder, which we can precisely predict from our theory since $U \propto R^{-1/4}$ (equation \ref{eq:cylmeltrate}) gives us a ratio of 1.24 in the melt rates which we also see in our experiments.
+The small cylinder has a higher melt rate than the large cylinder, which we can precisely predict from our theory since $U \propto R^{-1/4}$ (equation \ref{eq:cylmeltrate}) gives us a ratio of 1.24 in the melt rates which we also observe in our experiments within the experimental error (the value on the ordinate is just below \unit{10}{\micro\meter\per\second} for the $R_0 = \unit{25}{\milli\meter}$ cylinder and \unit{\approx 8}{\micro\meter\per\second} for the $R_0 = \unit{60}{\milli\meter}$ cylinder, giving a value of $\approx 1.2$, very close to our predicted value).